krasaee/alethic/README.md

 - **Alethic ISM Training Studio:**
   Provides tools for training or fine-tuning models based on state data, including automated fine-tuning as defined by instruction graphs.

+- **Alethic ISM Market Place:**
+  Marketplace for sharing and discovering processors, workflows, and modules.
+This will allow users to contribute and access community-driven resources.

 - **Alethic ISM MCP Server:**